Skip to content

 - Los Angeles Chargers Vs. New England Patriots.
 Familiarity bred a different outcome last week, as the Chargers made adjustments against Lamar Jackson and the Baltimore Ravens vaunted rushing attack, by allowing a grand total of 90 yards in the 23-17 victory.
 Plus, their pass rush also came up big with seven sacks, the last of which was a game-ender by Uchenna Nwosu.
 Philip Rivers had a very pedestrian day passing the ball, as he only had 154 net passing yards via 22 completions.
 However, look for that total to improve against a mostly inept Patriots pass defense.
 The Patriots have been a big bugaboo for the Chargers, as they are 0-7 against them with Tom Brady as the starter during the Philip Rivers era.
 However, I see that coming to an end, as Joey Bosa & the Chargers pass rush will be the difference in this one.
 Chargers to end the Patriots’ season and possibly their run of dominance.

 - Philadelphia Eagles Vs. New Orleans Saints.
 The team that was left for dead back in Week 14 has flipped the switch to reel off four wins in a row, the last of which was a thrilling 16-15 victory against the Bears.
 As for the Saints, some late-season struggles could be a telltale sign of what their postseason will result in.
 Plus, the Eagles are out for revenge against that 48-7 blowout loss that the Saints inflicted upon them back in Week 11.
 This game won’t be that lopsided.
-Matter of fact, the team that won the first game won’t win the rematch, because I see the Eagles going into the Mercedes-Benz Superdome to deal the Saints their first ever home playoff loss in the Drew Brees-Sean Payton era.
+As a matter of fact, the team that won the first game won’t win the rematch, because I see the Eagles going into the Mercedes-Benz Superdome to deal the Saints their first ever home playoff loss in the Drew Brees-Sean Payton era.
 And why am I going out on such a limb?
 Well, Nick Foles will pick apart the Saints secondary and Fletcher Cox will wreck the Saints’ entire game plan.